simonrdavies/NapierOne/tutorials.md

 |0001-doc.doc.RYK                                      |NapierOneEXTRA\RANSOMWARE\RYUK      | File encrypted using the RYUK ransomware|
 |0001-doc.doc.wiyn0sx9jt                               |NapierOneEXTRA\RANSOMWARE\SODINOKIBI| File encrypted using the SODINOKIBI ransomware|

-0001-doc.doc.OVF1GDZ
+As we have access to the original file and the subsequent encrypted files some examples of analysis could be:
+- Content comparison between original and encrypted files
+- Format and structure analysis of the encrypted file
+- Possible key determination from the encrypted file
+- Possible decryption of encrypted file

 # Password protection analysis <a name="PasswordProtectionAnalysis"></a>
 Microsoft Office format files present in the NapierOne data set include the following formats: DOC, DOCX, PPT, PPTX, XLS and XLSX
-Copies of these files were then saved using the password protection functionality provided by Microsift Office tools.
+Copies of these files were then saved using the password protection functionality provided by Microsoft Office tools.
 The password being used was ***NapierOne***
 Again these files were linked using the sequence number.

-So for eample:
+So for example:
 - the file NapierOne\DOC\DOC\0001-doc.doc has the same content as the file NapierOne\DOC-PASSWORD\0001-doc-password.doc, except it is password protected (encrypted)
 - the file NapierOne\DOCX\DOCX\0001-docx.docx has the same content as the file NapierOne\DOCX-PASSWORD\0001-docx-password.docx, except it is password protected (encrypted)
 - the file NapierOne\PPT\PPT\0001-ppt.ppt has the same content as the file NapierOne\PPT-PASSWORD\0001-ppt-password.ppt, except it is password protected (encrypted)